brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 20 bht.md

 # Ephesians 3:20 Commentary Help Text

 ## BHT:
-God is able to do beyond all things and surpass our expectations, going far beyond what we ask or think.
-The power that is at work within us enables Him to accomplish this.
-This doxology highlights the limitless power of God and serves as a reminder of His ability to fulfill our prayers and desires.
-We are encouraged to approach Him with confidence, knowing that He can go above and beyond what we can imagine or conceive in our minds.
-His power knows no bounds, and He is more than capable of exceeding our hopes and dreams.
+Now unto Him who is able to do beyond all things, far beyond the things which we ask or think, according to the power which is working in us.
+This doxology celebrates the greatness of God's power, which is essential and extensive.
+He can do more than anything that may hinder Him.
+He knows our needs before we ask, and His provisions exceed our requests.
+Our highest aspirations are within His power to grant.
+Let us approach Him with boldness, confident that He is able to do more than we can imagine.

 ## Choicest Commentary Quotes:
 ### Henry Alford: